openkim/developer-platform/docker/config/instructions/README.txt

         pipeline-database delete [-f]

-      Deletes the local mongo database, which is stored at /pipeline/db/
+      Deletes the local mongo database, which is stored at /pipeline/db/ by default

       Options
       -------